Stuart Weitzman School of Design

 Reduced Tuition: doctoral students are eligible for reduced tuition in year four if coursework has been completed.
 If it has, the student will be charged reduced tuition until the degree is awarded or for a maximum of five (5) additional years from the semester the student goes on reduced tuition status.

-Tuition Waiver: doctoral students who defend early in the semester, by the "tuition waiver-defend by date" set by the Office of the Provost, qualify for a tuition waiver (in the form of a refund) for that final term.
-Because students are charged tuition at the start of the term regardless of the anticipated tuition defense date, it is the student's responsibility to reach out to the Weitzman Registrar to request a tuition refund in instances where the early defense deadline has been met.
+Weitzman doctoral students who defend early in the semester, by the "tuition waiver-defend by date" set by the Office of the Provost, qualify for a tuition waiver (in the form of a refund) for that final term.
+Because students are charged tuition at the start of the term regardless of the anticipated tuition defense date, it is the student's responsibility to reach out to the Weitzman Registrar to request a tuition refund if/when the early defense and deposit deadlines have been met.

 The tuition and fees in this table apply to the Summer 2024, Fall 2024, and Spring 2025 terms.